RedisInsight/Tutorials/src/redis/introduction.md

+Redis is a data structure server that provides a collection of native data types that help you solve a variety of problems, from caching to queuing to event processing.
-In this set of tutorials, you will be introduced to the following set of Redis data structure types using a hypothetical bike shop use case:
+In this set of tutorials, you will be introduced to basic Redis data structures using a hypothetical bike shop use case.

-- strings - used for storing sequences of bytes, including text, images, and serialized objects.
+### Strings

+Strings store sequences of bytes, including text, serialized objects, and binary arrays.
+Strings are the simplest type of value you can associate with a Redis key.

+### Hashes

+Redis hashes are record types, structured as collections of field-value pairs.
+You can use hashes to represent basic objects and to store groupings of counters, among other things.

+### Lists

-- lists - ordered linked lists of string values that can be used to implement stacks (LIFO), queues (FIFO), producer-consumer patterns, and more.
+Lists are ordered linked lists of string values that can be used to implement stacks (LIFO), queues (FIFO), producer-consumer patterns, and more.

-- sets - unordered collections of unique strings that can be used to represent relations and track unique items.
+### Sets

+A Set is an unordered collection of unique strings.
+You can use Redis sets to efficiently track unique items, represent relations, and perform common set operations such as intersections, unions, and differences.

+### Sorted sets

-- sorted sets - collections of unique strings, which are ordered by an associated score, that can be used for rate limiters and game leaderboards.
+A Sorted set is a collection of unique strings, which are ordered by an associated score.
+Use cases for sorted sets include rate limiters and game leaderboards.

-- hashes - record types, structured as collections of field-value pairs, used to represent objects.
+Click **Next** below to learn more about each data structure.